Esri/arcgis-maps-sdk-java-samples/README.md

 ![Gradle build](https://github.com/Esri/arcgis-runtime-samples-java/workflows/Java%20CI%20with%20Gradle/badge.svg)

 Welcome to the home of the ArcGIS Runtime API for Java samples!
+The ArcGIS Runtime API for Java is used to build mapping, location, and GIS applications for desktop applications running on Windows, Mac, or Linux.
 This repo contains a set of sample projects demonstrating how to accomplish various mapping and geospatial tasks with the ArcGIS Runtime API for Java.

 ![Choose Camera Controller sample preview](https://user-images.githubusercontent.com/36415565/185649571-7d6feb6f-f0c2-42cb-9139-9d4541dd1da8.png)